 Attendance to the first lecture is mandatory, also for those on the waiting list.
 If you are unable to attend the first lecture you will lose your seat on the course if you do not inform the student administration firstname.lastname@example.org prior to the first lecture.

 Approved mandatory assignments and activity are valid for 3 years.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

 Cost of taking the course

 Field Course: Students pay a deductible of NOK 150 / day with accommodation.

 - A written, practical exam in systematics count 20 % towards the final mark

 - The final 3 hour exam counts for 80 % of the final mark

-Journals from lab and field must be approved before students can sit for the final exam.
+Participation on field trips, and journals from lab and field must be approved before students can sit for the final exam.

 Examination support material